jimweirich/dim/README.markdown

 When testing your code, you can either stub out services on the container, or you can provide a substitute container.

 ## Example

-    # this could be in a "lib.init.rb" file or in a Rails app, "config/initializers/container.rb"
+The following could be in a "lib.init.rb" file or in a Rails app, "config/initializers/container.rb":

     require "dim"
     require "logger"
     require 'game'